GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/tools/Postman Physgun/info.md

 #### Instructions:

-If you want to be able to rotate the actual physgun in any direction (no gimbal lock), spawn 4 numbpad inputs (8,4,6,5), and wire the e2 (up down left right) to those numbpads.
+If you want to be able to rotate the actual physgun in any direction (no gimbal lock), spawn 4 numbpad inputs (8,4,6,5), and wire the e2 (up down left right) to those numpads.

 #### Controls: